simalexan/s3-lambda-csv-to-xlsx-s3/README.md

 - `ConversionTimeout`, an optional parameter, represents the timeout of the Conversion Lambda function.
 By default its 60 seconds.

-## Latest Release - 1.0.0
+## Latest Release - 1.0.2

-Initial Release.
+Minor change regarding the bucket naming.

 ## Roadmap - Upcoming changes